EIAgov/NEMS/README.md

 ## Contributing to NEMS

 Contributions to NEMS are governed by the rules listed [here] (https://github.com/eiagov).
-You can direct technical questions about the NEMS model to [NEMSModel@eia.gov](mailto:NEMSModel@eia.gov).
+You can direct technical questions about the NEMS model to <EIA-NEMS-GITHUB@eia.gov>.